 Delays and interruptions are caused by manual start.

-Generators, in most cases, require a manual start, which causes work delays and interruptions.
-It is extremely inconvenient to lose power in the middle of an important presentation or while working hard to complete a shipment.
+In most cases, generators require a manual start, which causes work delays and interruptions.
+Losing power during an important presentation or while working hard to complete a shipment is inconvenient.

 High operating costs